-In the beginning of FY 2015-2016, ACDP intermediate treatment programs were available in 12 prison facilities across the state with program lengths ranging from 90 to 120 days.
-However, the Southern Correctional Institution program transitioned to an intermediate treatment program; bringing the total available intermediate treatment programs to 13 prison facilities by the end of the fiscal year.
+In the beginning of FY 2016-2017, ACDP intermediate treatment programs were available in 13 prison facilities across the state with program lengths ranging from 90 to 180 days.
+With the Southern Correctional Institution completing the transition from a long-term RSAT program to a fully state-funded intermediate program, the Foothills Correctional Institution beginning operations, and the Piedmont Correctional Institution (Medium) program suspending services, ACDP was able to maintain intermediate treatment programs to at least 13 prison facilities through the fiscal year.
 Intermediate programs begin with a mandatory orientation period, where ACDP staff members conduct assessments to confirm the inmate's need for treatment.
 After the orientation and depending upon the results of the assessment and the inmate's level of motivation, the inmate may opt to leave the program.
 Otherwise, the inmate will continue through the treatment process.
 Treatment involves lectures, group counseling, individual counseling, and is designed to break through denial about the substance use problems and introduce the inmate to recovery-based thinking and actions.

 Table 7 below presents data on the enrollment into the ACDP intermediate programs.
 The majority of the programs are open-ended and the weekly enrollments and exits are coordinated with prison transfer schedules.
 This coordination results in fluctuations in the number of inmates actually enrolled in the treatment program.
-The total annual enrollment for ACDP intermediate programs increased from 4,111 in FY 2014-2015 to 4,269 in FY 2015-2016.

-The overall capacity utilization rate for intermediate programs decreased from 89% in FY 2014-2015 to 85% in FY 2015-2016.
+The overall capacity utilization rate for intermediate programs has a slight decreased from 86% in FY 2015-2016 to 85% in FY 2016-2017.
 Additional information on these programs is provided in Table 7 below.

-Table 7 - FY 2015-2016 Enrollment in Intermediate Prison-Based Programs
+Table 7 - FY 2016-2017 Enrollment in Intermediate Prison-Based Programs